 The annual market yield to be accrued to the Hydro Legacy Reserve Fund is to be determined by the Investment Committee, with advice from the external investment manager.
-Based on these requirements, the Investment Committee met with the external investment manager and determined that a weighted average yield to maturity of 4.34% should be accrued to the Hydro Legacy Reserve Fund for 2017.
-This results in a total interest allocation of \$3,235,970 for 2017 - of which \$1,104,283 is Hydro's share of the realized income and \$2,131,687 is to be accrued and later reconciled as the related growth income matures or is liquidated (as per the terms of the Hydro Legacy Fund Policy).
+Based on these requirements, the Investment Committee met with the external investment manager and determined that a weighted average yield to maturity of 3.77% should be accrued to the Hydro Legacy Reserve Fund for 2018.
+This results in a total interest allocation of \$2,666,840 for 2018 - of which \$1,272,688 is Hydro's share of the realized income and \$1,394,152 is to be accrued and later reconciled as the related growth income matures or is liquidated (as per the terms of the Hydro Legacy Fund Policy).

-The accrued income allocated to this Fund will be offset by the Investment Income Stabilization Reserve.
-The Draft 2017 Hydro Legacy Fund Statement can be found in Attachment 3 of this report.
-As noted in this statement, many of the growth portfolio investments were purchased in early 2016 and only the realized investment income from liquidated investments was recognized in 2016.
-As a result, any accrued market growth on these investments from initial purchase in 2016 will be recognized in future years when these investments are either liquidated or they mature - the recording of which will be part of the annual interest reconciliation process.
+The accrued income allocated to this Fund will be offset by the Investment Income Stabilization Reserve as per the Hydro Legacy Fund Policy.
+As per the policy, it can be expected that there will be a difference between the accrued and realized gains and accrued market growth on these investments from the initial purchase which will be recognized in future years when these investments are either liquidated or they mature - the recording of which will be part of the annual interest reconciliation process.